What is Sexual Touching ?

 “Equal Justice” embodies the norm expressed in the terms “equality before the law”.
 It is an aspect of the rule of law.

 For Indecent Assault 42% received a good behaviour bond.

-In NSW, a court can impose any of the following penalties for an Wounding or grievous bodily harm with intent charge.
+In NSW, a court can impose any of the following penalties for an Indecent Assault charge.